Melbourne Victory FC Youth

 Melbourne Victory Football Club Youth is the youth system of Melbourne Victory based in Melbourne, Victoria.
-The team plays in the National Premier Leagues (NPL), the second level of the Australian soccer league system.
+The team plays in the Victoria Premier League 1, the third level of the Australian soccer league system.

 History

-Beginnings of the Youth Team (2008-2014)
+Beginnings of the youth team (2008–2014)

 The youth team was founded in 2008, as a Melbourne Victory representative team for the inaugural season of the National Youth League competition, along with six other youth squads, and finished a disappointing sixth.
 The development side has had three managers, Mehmet Durakovic, who was promoted to manager of the senior squad in 2011, and current managers Darren Davies and John Aloisi.
 Davies led the youth side to its first silverware victory in winning the premiership plate, finishing first on the National Youth League ladder in the 2012-13 season.
 It would be current club chairman Anthony Di Pietro's first silverware victory as well.

 On 7 November 2014, it was confirmed that the team would compete in the National Premier Leagues Victoria 1 competition for 2015 season onwards.

-Victorian League Systems (2015-2019)
+Victorian League systems (2015–2019)

 Victory managed promotion at their first attempt, placing second in the NPL1 East division, going on to beat Moreland Zebras FC in the qualification playoff and then North Geelong Warriors FC in the promotion playoff.
 For the club's first season in the top tier of football in Victorian state football, Matt Hennessey and Ryan Lambert were signed from Hume City FC and Richmond SC respectively. unfortunately Victory would finnish last place in their first time in the NPL Victoria. this would lead to its relegation back down to NPL Victoria 2, now in the western division of NPL Victoria division 2.
 Victory would stay in NPL Victoria 2 for the next two years avoiding relegation before placing ninth place in 2019 relegating them to NPL Victoria 3.